davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 mini pub crawl.
 Hey you only turn 42 once.
 The night ended with dancing at Basque Tavern with the Danish ladies.

+image[DancingRooster, tonga_3, Dave and I followed lunch with a drink at the Dancing Rooster.]

+image[BasqueTavern, tonga_3, And on to Refuge followed by Basque Tavern for dancing.]
 Saturday we recovered and then caught another rugby game at Refuge (those Springboks actually won against the All Blacks), ate more fish and chips,  and were invited aboard Desiderata for Sunday roast with Stuart and Julia.
 These folks know how to put on a 3 course dinner and let me tell you it was the most